CarbonicSoda/natural-log/README.md

 ---

-_&emsp;Who told ya console hijacking is a bad idea...?_
+_&emsp;So who told you console hijacking is a bad idea...?_